lowjoel/kvm-guest-drivers-windows-wiki/Driver-installation.md

 ## Installing drivers required for Windows installation, such as hard disk drivers

 1. **Prepare Driver Files:**
    - Before you begin the Windows installation, you'll need to have the necessary driver files for your hardware component ready.
 This usually includes the hard disk or storage controller drivers.
-Download these drivers from the manufacturer's website and save them to a USB flash drive.
+Download these drivers from the manufacturer's website.

 2. **Insert Windows Installation Media:**
    - Insert the Windows installation media (DVD or USB) into your computer and boot from it.
 You may need to access the BIOS/UEFI settings to set the boot order to prioritize the installation media.